 And need we go further than the mere existence in cyberspace of “No Fats, Femmes or Asians” and its variant phrases (like “No Asians.
 No Blacks”)?
 It’s obnoxious that someone feels the need to express what men he does not want, rather than just saying who he prefers.
 He might as well shout “Asians: Stay away!”
 Would it be so hard to upgrade dialogue with positive tone by saying: “Athletic white guys with dark hair get to front of the line”?
 “No Fats, Femmes or Asians” suggests that men who are overweight, lower on the masculinity scale, or (gasp!)
 Asian are so disdainful that it’s bothersome to even receive their electronic messages.
 Hello?
 I’m Asian, not a leper.

 Given these social realities, it’s not easy being an emerging gaysian.
 When I was first making my way through LA’s gay scene, I often felt invisible and out of place in whitewashed boystown.
 Consequently, I fell into the trap of believing the only guys I might attract were the perennial “rice queens” (a terrible term that should be eradicated).
+I’d seen gorgeous gay guys online but I just couldn’t find them in real life, go to gay fuck tube xxx Full Report and you’ll see exactly what gorgeous guys I’m referring to.
 I’m hardly unique; my Asian friends would tell you the same.
 And while everyone has insecurities, living amidst this beauty racism can aggravate insecurities in us gaysians.

 I’ve since (mostly) gotten over my feelings of alienation.
 Today, I believe I’m worthy enough for anyone regardless of my or his race.
 That came with maturity, more self-confidence, and realizing that everyone feels out of place in some fashion.
 But those lingering bad sentiments occasionally bubble up to my consciousness.
 And I know so many gaysian brethren remain lost in an alien nation.